201: Rocketship X-M

 Kool-Aid is a flavored drink mix that has been popular with kids for decades.
 Invented by Nebraskan Edwin Perkins in 1927, six flavors were initially available: cherry, grape, lemon-lime, orange, raspberry, and strawberry.
 In 1953, the brand was sold to General Foods.
 In the 1960s, the giant pitcher-shaped mascot Kool-Aid Man was introduced.
 He would exclaim, “Oh yeah!” after crashing through a wall.
 The name became associated with a bad bit of business in 1978 when 918 people (including a congressional delegation led by California Congressman Leo Ryan) committed suicide or were killed in Jonestown, Guyana, the site of a cult led by Jim Jones.
 The phrase “drank the Kool-Aid” has come to mean a person has bought into a line of thinking or dogma, when in fact most of the victims drank poison mixed with Kool-Aid competitor Flavor Aid.

 [Muffled radio announcer voice.]
 It’s 7:15 in deep space, we’re still on the business end of a beautiful day.
-We’ve got some Bruce Hornsby and the Range and then a video from Paula Abdul.
+We’ve got some Bruce Hornsby and the Range and then three in a row from Paula Abdul.

 Bruce Hornsby is a singer and pianist best known for his songs “The Way It Is” (1986) and “Mandolin Rain” (1987), which he produced with his backing band, The Range.
 At the time of this episode, Paula Abdul was best known as a musician and choreographer with hit singles “Forever Your Girl,” “Straight Up,” and “Opposites Attract” (with MC Skat Cat!).